What is grain-free dog food?

 How to Choose a Pea, Legume, and Potato Free Food

-When concerning for a food that is free from peas, legumes, and potatoes, Remember that the veterinary community is advised against foods that contain large amounts of these ingredients.
+When concerning a portion of food that is free from peas, legumes, and potatoes.
+Literally, Remember that the veterinary community is advised against foods that contain large amounts of these ingredients.

-When you look at the food ingredient, and if any of the first ten ingredients are the traditional grain replacements, you will need to find a different diet.
+In addition, When you look at the food ingredient.
+And if any of the first ten ingredients are the traditional grain replacements.
+Obviously, you will need to find a different diet.
 If pea flour is the twentieth ingredient in your selected food, it is likely safe for your dog.

-The FDA clearly stated that foods under research for diet-induced DCM are foods reflecting these ingredients high on the ingredient list, which means that they are central components.
+Quitely, The FDA clearly stated that foods under research for diet-induced DCM are foods reflecting these ingredients high on the ingredient list.
+Clearly, which means that they are central components.

 Fat Levels – The AAFCO indorses a minimum of 5.5% crude fat for adult dogs and 8.5% for increasing pups

 Probiotics – Foods enriched with probiotics help to stimulate good gut health